 “Now she can cry,” Bud said.
 “Before, if we watched a Hallmark movie, she was immune to it.
 She didn’t seem to feel anything.
 It’s enormous that she can cry.”
 And he doesn’t mind that she’s more affectionate.
 “Our entire relationship has improved,” he said.

 “I didn’t realize how numb I was until my emotions returned,” Jane added.

 “When I was on those medications, I was in a daze most of the time and would lie in bed all day,” she explained.
 “In contrast, this morning I walked the dog, took an exercise walk, read for a while and went to the dentist.
 I’m so much more together.”

 She describes being able to sleep all night as “a miracle,” since she’s had a sleeping disorder since she was a young girl plagued by nighttime visits by her predator father.

 “Since doing neurofeedback I’m calmer, and it’s heaven.
 I finally have hope.

 “I’m going forward with my life and am better than ever,” she continued.
 “I’ve taken control of my life.
 My life isn’t controlling me.
 I’m living in the present moment.
 I’m not a victim anymore.
 I used to talk about my trauma all the time.
 Now I don’t talk about it very much.

 “Mike Cohen is a hero in my life.
-If it wasn’t for him and the staff at Center for Brain I would still be numb, still be medicated and still be dependent on a psychiatrist.
+If it wasn’t for him and the staff at the Center for Brain Training I would still be numb, still be medicated and still be dependent on a psychiatrist.

 *Name changed to protect confidentiality.